 You might be able to rattle off the names of a bunch of candies, but do you know anything else about them?
 Here, you’ll find a ton of fun facts about your favorite sweets.
-Brush up on your candy trivia and learn a new thing or two with our original infographic and fact breakdown below.
+Brush up on your candy trivia and learn a new thing or two with our original infographic (below) and trivia fact breakdown.

 Presidential Jelly Beans